apigee/devrel/references/auth-schemes/README.md

 see the [auth-schemes.feature](./test/integration/features/auth-schemes.feature) file.

 ### Verify API Key
-Copy the AuthApp's Client ID from Apigee and include it in the following request:
+Include a valid Client ID in the following request.
+Instructions for how to find the Client ID (also known as consumer key or API key) can be found [here](https://cloud.google.com/apigee/docs/api-platform/publish/creating-apps-surface-your-api#view-api-key).
+If the pipeline has been successfully executed, you will see the AuthApp created for testing purposes.

 ```
 curl -v https://$APIGEE_X_HOSTNAME/auth-schemes/v0/api-key -H "API-Key: $CLIENT_ID"
 ```